GeniusDai/kingpin/README.md

 Procedure for the EpollTPClient:

-1. Get mutex from thread shared data, if it's locked, it will block.

-2. Update the connection pool, could add or remove the connected sockets.

-3. Release the mutex.
+1. Init the connected sockets using the connect syscall.

-4. Register EPOLLIN/EPOLLOUT for the connected sockets.
+2. Register the connected sockets.

-5. Wait for epoll events.
+3. Wait for the epoll events.

-6. Handle the connected sockets.
+4. Handle the connected sockets.

 Procedure for the EpollTPServer:

 1. Trying to get mutex from thread shared data, if it's locked, it won't block.

 2. If got the mutex, IO thread register EPOLLIN for the listening socket.

 3. Wait for epoll events.

 4. Handle the connected sockets.

-5. Accept syscall for the listening socket.
+5. Using the accept syscall for the listening socket to get one connected socket.

+6. Register the connected sockets.

-6. Release the mutex.
+7. Release the mutex.

 ![image](https://github.com/GeniusDai/kingpin/raw/dev/pictures/kingpin.002.png)